PKU-Alignment/omnisafe/docs/source/SafeRL/PCPO.rst

     :math:`\boldsymbol{H}` is assumed invertible and PCPO requires to invert :math:`\boldsymbol{H}`, which is impractical for huge neural network policies.
     Hence it use the conjugate gradient method.
-    (See appendix for a discussion of the tradeoff between the approximation error, and computational efficiency of the conjugate gradient method.)
+    (See appendix for a discussion of the trade-off between the approximation error, and computational efficiency of the conjugate gradient method.)

 .. grid:: 2